johannesugb/johannesugb.github.io/_posts/2021-06-17-why-do-opengl-proj-matrices-fail-in-vulkan.md

 _Figure 1:_ Visualizing the key points of an OpenGL-style projection matrix: The part of the scene that lies towards the negative z axis gets perspectively transformed, and the underlying coordinate system changes.

-Applying such a perspective transformation would, of course, not gradually convert the coordinate system as shown in the animation, but instantly.
-The animations in _Figure 1_ shall serve the purpose of making the transformations that are happening more obvious.
+Applying such a perspective transformation would, of course, not gradually convert the coordinate system as shown in the animation, but instantly through matrix transformation of a vector.
+The animations in _Figure 1_ shall serve the purpose of making the transformations more obvious.

-We can exemplarily calculate one specific vector which was positioned in front of the camera (which is by convention towards the negative z axis, as stated above) by transforming a homogeneous 3D vector with _Equation 2_.
+We can exemplarily calculate one specific vector which was positioned in front of the camera (which is by convention towards the negative z axis, as stated above) by transforming a homogeneous 3D vector on the far plane with _Equation 2_.
 We get the following result:

 $$ \begin{pmatrix}
 1 & 0 & 0 & 0 \\